StephanieRP/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

-##An Adaptive website adapts to different sizes of device screens but nothing in the layout changes/
+_An Adaptive website adapts to different sizes of device screens but nothing in the layout changes._

-##While a responsive website not only adapts to different screen sizes, it also changes the layout to make the website more user friendly.
+_While a responsive website not only adapts to different screen sizes, it also changes the layout to make the website more user friendly._

 2. Describe what it means to be mobile first vs desktop first.

-##To start a website mobile first means that you start creating the layout and coding based on what the website would look like on smaller screens.
+_To start a website mobile first means that you start creating the layout and coding based on what the website would look like on smaller screens._

-##While Desktop first focuses on coding how the website will look on larger or desktop screens.
+_While Desktop first focuses on coding how the website will look on larger or desktop screens._

-##Styling mobile first means you will use min-width in media queries to help make the site responsive for when the screen becomes larger.
-Desktop uses max-width in media queries to help the site become responsive to smaller screens.
+_Styling mobile first means you will use min-width in media queries to help make the site responsive for when the screen becomes larger.
+Desktop uses max-width in media queries to help the site become responsive to smaller screens._

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?